-Dr. William Bowlby, P.E., has been President of Bowlby & Associates since its formation in 1991.
+Dr. William Bowlby, P.E. had been President of Bowlby & Associates since its formation in 1991, and he is now Principal Engineer for the firm.
 Bill has over 40 years experience in transportation noise analysis, with emphasis on measurement, modeling, abatement design, analysis methods development, training, and training tool development.
 He has led work for over twenty state highway agencies, USDOT, FHWA, the National Park Service and the National Cooperative Highway Research Program (NCHRP).

 Bill was on the original FHWA Traffic Noise Model (TNM) development team in the mid-1990s and has led TNM evaluation, validation and beta testing studies for USDOT and FHWA, including development of the interactive TNM-Trainer CD and most recently, a consistency test suite for TNM 3.0.